-In reaching this conclusion, the Commission has considered various policy-oriented factors.
-Relying on fax transmissions can be problematical because technical problems can occur with fax transmissions.
-However, a party who elects to rely on a fax transmission assumes the risk of a technical difficulty, just as a party who drops a letter in a mail box assumes the risk of a problem occurring in the postal delivery system.
+In reaching this conclusion, the Commission has considered various policyoriented factors.
+Relying on fax transmissions can be problematical because technical difficulties can occur with fax transmissions.
+However, a party who elects to rely on a fax transmission assumes the risk of a technical problem, just as a party who drops a letter in a mail box assumes the risk of a problem occurring in the postal delivery system.
 In the instant case, the fax transmission occurred in a timely manner and without incident.

 Another relevant factor is that fax transmissions shift the costs of reproduction of copies of the documents transmitted from the sender to the recipient (here, the Commission).
 This is a concern, but in many cases, such as the instant one, there will not be a great number of pages involved.
 To the extent that both parties and the Commission may utilize fax transmissions, the cost factor may be largely balanced out over a period of time.
 Also, an application of § PC 1.01(12), Wis.
 Adm.
-Code, to permit filing by fax should not prevent the Commission from addressing on a case by case basis any real abusive excesses that may occur.
+Code, to permit service and filing by fax should not prevent the Commission from addressing on a case by case basis any abusive excesses that may occur.

-Another policy consideration involves a recently enacted law (1997 Act 212, effective May 13, 1998).
-Section 16.72(9), Stats., provides that "every agency include[] on all stationery utilized by the agency . . . at least one facsimile transmission number for the agency, if the agency has such a number" This reflects a legislative policy that encourages agency accessibility utilizing the technology that has become so widespread in recent years.
-Furthermore, as complainant has pointed out, the publication by an agency, such as the Commission, of its fax number on its stationery inevitably has the effect of encouraging parties to use that number to communicate with the Commission by fax, an outcome of which the legislature must have been aware.
+The Commission also considers the policy factor raised by a recently enacted (1997 Act 212, effective May 13, 1998) law.
+Section 16.72(9), Stats., provides that "every agency include[] on all stationery utilized by the agency . . . at least one facsimile transmission number for the agency, if the agency has a number . . ."
+This reflects a legislative policy that encourages agency accessibility utilizing the technology that has become so widespread in recent years.
+Furthermore, the Commission's publication of its fax number on its stationery inevitably will have the effect of encouraging parties to communicate with the Commission by fax, the kind of outcome of which the legislature must have been aware.